 Residents' research interests are strongly encouraged and supported.
 Research opportunities are available to all residents at NYPH-Weill Cornell and also at our affiliated sites.
 All residents must participate in at least one project during their residency.
 These projects are tailored to the interests of the resident and may range from basic science to public policy.

 The department emphasizes a professional and collegial atmosphere among our attending staff and the residents.
 We believe that our residents are a critical part of our care delivery team and should be recognized as such.
-Through the residents’ involvement on the department’s education committee and monthly meeting with the chairman, the residents’ recommendations form the basis for many of the changes we have and will continue to make to improve our residency and fellowship programs.
-Residents meet informally with the chairman and other key leaders in the department once a month.
+Through the residents’ involvement on the department’s education committee and monthly meeting with the chair, the residents’ recommendations form the basis for many of the changes we have and will continue to make to improve our residency and fellowship programs.
+Residents meet informally with the chair and other key leaders in the department once a month.
 The department sponsors monthly happy hours as well.

 With the combination of educational, research, and clinical excellence, it is not surprising that many residents choose to stay at NewYork-Presbyterian Hospital/Weill Cornell Medical Center for fellowships and ultimately as attending radiologists.